 Children, seniors, low-wage earners, and the unemployed make up the majority of those struggling with hunger.
 Children and people of color have been disproportionately impacted by rising hunger throughout the coronavirus pandemic.

-The San Francisco and Marin Food Banks will distribute 68 million pounds of food this year, up from 48 million pounds in 2019.
-More than 60 percent is farm-fresh fruits and vegetables.
+The San Francisco-Marin Food Bank distributed 67 million pounds of food this year, up from 48 million pounds in 2019.
+60% is farm-fresh fruits and vegetables.

-The Food Bank provides food to a network of 354 food programs in San Francisco and Marin counties, including agencies such as St. Anthony’s, Glide, Project Open Hand, and St. Vincent de Paul.
+The Food Bank provides food to a network of 350+ food programs in San Francisco and Marin counties, including agencies such as St. Anthony’s, GLIDE, Project Open Hand, and St. Vincent de Paul.

-Fresh produce makes up two-thirds of the food the Food Banks distributes to pantries.
+Fresh produce makes up 60% of what the Food Bank distributes to pantries.

 Menus change weekly and seasonally, but a pantry menu in August included plums, cauliflower, red bell peppers, onions, carrots, bananas, potatoes, peanut butter, chicken, rice, and beans.

-In 2020, individuals made up the largest block of donations to the Food Bank, contributing over 50% of our funding.
-Foundations were the next largest source of donations at 18%, followed by corporations at 16% and government grants at 14%.
+In 2021, individuals made up the largest block of donations to the Food Bank, contributing 47% of our funding.
+Government grants were the next largest source of donations at 33%, followed by corporations at 10% and foundations at 8%.
 The remainder of our funding came from miscellaneous sources.

 Due to the scale and efficiency of the Food Bank’s operations, the organization is able to turn every $1 donation into two meals for our neighbors.
 The Food Bank makes individual dollars go further through bulk purchasing, sourcing food for pennies on the pound, and volunteer warehouse support.